 Another great tip on how to prevent muscle cramps is to try using a cradle or pillow under the covers to remove the weight of the covers from the feet.
 Drink plenty of water, especially during demanding physical activities and especially in hot weather.

 A simple exercise done during the day may also help.
 Stand erect in stocking feet.
 Lean forward, keeping your heels on the floor until you feel a pulling sensation in the calf muscles.
-Hold for ten seconds, then repeat after a five-seconds interval of rest.
+Hold for ten seconds, then repeat after a five-second interval of rest.
 Do this five times, two or three times a day, until the night cramps disappear.

 Foods that help with muscle cramps